joemans3/SMS_BP/SMS_BP/sim_config.md

     * subsegment_number: int
         1. number of subsegments to divide the cell frames into
         2. if total movie is 500 frames and this is 5 then there will be 100 frames per subsegment and 5 subsegments in total
+        3. Make sure that the total number of frames is divisible by the number of subsegments (modulus is 0)